A Unified Dissertation on Bearing Rigidity Theory: Introduction

-Bearing rigidity in $\mathbb{R}^2$ (in literature also referred to as \textit{parallel rigidity}) is instead~determined by normal constraints over the directions of interacting devices, namely the edges of the graph associated to the framework, as explained in~\cite{eren2007using, bishop2011stabilization, 2012-FranchiGiordano-RigidityRd,eren2012formation}.
+Bearing rigidity in $\mathbb{R}^2$ (also referred to as \textit{parallel rigidity} in the literature~\cite{eren2003sensor}) is instead~determined by normal constraints over the directions of interacting devices, namely the edges of the graph associated to the framework, as explained in~\cite{eren2007using, bishop2011stabilization, 2012-FranchiGiordano-RigidityRd,eren2012formation}.
 These constraints entail the preservation of the angles formed between pairs of interconnected agents and the lines joining them, i.e., the inter-agent bearings.
 Similar inter-agent direction constraints can be stated to access the rigidity properties of frameworks embedded in $\mathbb{R}^d$ with $d>2$, where the bearing between two agents coincides with their normalized relative direction vector~\cite{tron2015rigid,oh2014formation, 2016-ZhaoZelazo-RigidityRd, zhao2016localizability, karimian2017theory, zhao2017laman, zhao2019bearing}.
-In both cases, the agents are modeled as particle points, and the necessary and sufficient condition to guarantee the rigidity properties of a given framework rests upon the rank and eigenvalues of a matrix summarizing the involved constraints.
+In both cases, the agents are modeled as particles, and the necessary and sufficient condition to guarantee the rigidity properties of a given framework rests upon the rank of a matrix summarizing the involved constraints.